wxik/react-native-rich-editor/README.md

 * `onChange`
     Callback after editor data modification

 * `onHeightChange`
     Callback after height change

 * `useContainer`

 	A boolean value that determines if a View container is wrapped around the WebView.
 The default value is true.
 If you are using your own View to wrap this library around, set this value to false.

 * `pasteAsPlainText`

 	A boolean value (false as default) that determines if the clipboard paste will keep its format or it will be done as plain text

+* `onPaste`
+  Callback clipboard paste value

 `RichEditor` also has methods that can be used on its `ref` to  set: